AltusConsulting/sparkbot-appd-botkit/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+**Note**: _Again, if you just need to demostrate the functionality of the bot, you don't need an AppDynamics account.
+You can just deploy the `demo` branch of this repository to Heroku navigating first to [the demo branch](https://github.com/AltusConsulting/sparkbot-appd-botkit/tree/demo).

 ## Local deployment

 1. Choose your storage type.
 You have two options: local storage using [JSON File Store (JFS)](https://www.npmjs.com/package/jfs) or [Redis](https://redis.io/), a NO-SQL, in-memory data structure store.
 If you choose to use JFS, you don't have to install anything yourself.
 If you choose to use Redis you'll need to [download](https://redis.io/download) and install it on your local machine, with the default settings (port 6379).